Elricettmueller2/CareerMentor/README.md

 ## 🏗️ Architecture

-CareerMentor follows an agent-based architecture using CrewAI:
+CareerDaddy follows an agent-based architecture using CrewAI:

 ```
 ┌─────────────────┐     ┌─────────────────┐